-- Airflow and downdraft generated by the main rotor blades interfering with the airflow entering the tail rotor assembly. - 2.
-Main blade vortices developed at the main blade tips entering the tail rotor. - 3.
+- 1. Airflow and downdraft generated by the main rotor blades interfering with the airflow entering the tail rotor assembly. - 2.
+Main blade vortices developed at the main blade tips entering the tail rotor disk. - 3.
 Turbulence and other natural phenomena affecting the airflow surrounding the tail rotor. - 4.
-A high power setting, hence large main rotor pitch angle, induces considerable main rotor blade downwash and hence more turbulence than when the helicopter is in a low power condition. - A slow forward airspeed, typically at speeds where translational lift and translational thrust are in the process of change and airflow around the tail rotor will vary in direction and speed.

-- 6. The airflow relative to the helicopter; - a.
+A high-power setting, hence large main rotor pitch angle, induces considerable main rotor blade downwash and hence more turbulence than when the helicopter is in a low power condition. - 5.
+A slow forward airspeed, typically at speeds where translational lift and translational thrust are in the process of change and airflow around the tail rotor will vary in direction and speed. - 6.
+The airflow relative to the helicopter; - a.
 Worst case-relative wind within ±15° of the 10 o'clock position, generating vortices that can blow directly into the tail rotor.
-This is dictated by the characteristics of the helicopters aerodynamics of tailboom position, tailrotor size and position relative to the main rotor and vertical stabilizer, size and shape.
-[Figure 11-11] - b.
-Weathercock stability-tailwinds from 120° to 240° [Figure 11 -12], such as left crosswinds, causing high pilot workload. - c.
-Tail rotor vortex ring state (210°) to (330°) .
-[Figure 11-13] Winds within this region will result in the development of the vortex ring state of the tail rotor.
+This is dictated by the characteristics of the helicopters aerodynamics of tailboom position, tail rotor size and position relative to the main rotor and vertical stabilizer, size and shape.
+[Figure 11-9] - b.
+Weathercock stability-tailwinds from 120° to 240° [Figure 11-10], such as left crosswinds, causing high pilot workload. - c.
+Tail rotor vortex ring state (210° to 330°).
+[Figure 11-11] Winds within this region will result in the development of the vortex ring state of the tail rotor. - 7.
+Combinations (a, b, c) of these factors in a particular situation can easily require more antitorque than the helicopter can generate and in a particular environment LTE can be the result.